Table of Contents

 Auryn is a simulator for spiking neural networks with plastic synapses.
-It is free and open source software optimized to simulate spiking neural networks with plasticity.
+It is free open source software optimized for fast simulations.
 Here are some examples from published work.

 As a spiking neural network simulator Auryn is complementary to other simulators such as NEST and Brian.
 Instead of focusing on large-scale simulations or ease of model development, Auryn's main focus lies on simulation speed to efficiently simulate small or medium sized network models with plasticity over extended periods of simulated time (hours to days).
 To that end, Auryn is optimized to run efficiently on shared memory machines and small clusters.
 Auryn is written in C++ and uses MPI for parallel execution.

 - Modularity.
 A network model is defined as a collection of objects (e.g. a group of neurons) and the interactions between them (e.g. sparse synaptic connectivity).
 Additionally, the user defines devices such as monitors to read out activity in the network simulation.
 The Auryn kernel keeps track of all the simulation objects and runs the simulation (also transparently on a cluster if desired).

 - Performance.
 Each network object is kept short and simple and optimized for the task at hand.
 Data is stored in customized vector classes and when possible Auryn uses SIMD (vector instructions at the processor level, e.g. SSE or AVX) to speed up operations on them.

 - Easily extensible.
 New modules are easy to add (as new neuron or synapse types), and existing modules provide good examples as to how.

 This wiki aims at providing examples and documentation for Auryn users and developers.
 To get started take a look at quick start and check out the Examples pages.
 Here you will also find most of the simulation code of published work.